 Create a conflict.
 It must be simple.
 Like, a-story-written-at-a-first-grade-writing-daycamp-that-you-thought-might-be-cool-because-you-like-writing-and-the-girl-you-liked-was-going-but-it-was-actually-excrutiatingly-boring simple.
 Gosh, this brings back memories.
 Anyway, it should have so little depth that it's practically see-through, and it should happen in the span of about a day.

 Ex.
 The siblings fall asleep under a tree, woken up shortly after by ghost Indians (Native Americans?) sailing up in canoes.
 Now, I know what you may be thinking, but get a load of this: "They were going to capture us and torture us and kill us.
 In an instant, I knew all this was true."
 A little presumptuous, though, right?
-Usually, when I see Native Americans, I don't assume that they want to torture and kill me; maybe they want to trade, but that's something different altogether.
+Usually, when I see Native Americans, I don't assume that they want to torture and kill me, because I'm white so in this country that's basically a death sentence.

-The Indians hold Sean upside down and pull him so that his arm is cut by the inside of the cage.
+The Native Americans hold Sean upside down and pull him so that his arm is cut by the inside of the cage.
 So...
 I guess they did want to torture them.
-Well, I'm not surprised, I've read The Son, but I feel like this is just a little racist.
+Look, I get it, I've read The Son, but I feel like this is just a little racist.
 Two books with Native Americans and the first is straight out of The Lone Ranger while the second is a barbaric group.
 Anyway, they eventually throw Sean into the cage, where he chews through the wood (I'm serious, this happens, read the book if you don't believe me).